TammoLossau/tammolossau.github.io/_pages/research.md

 ## Published Articles

+### Mackie and the Meaning of Moral Terms.

+Forthcoming in *Journal for the History of Analytic Philosophy*.

+This paper discusses to whether J.L.
+Mackie thought that our moral language necessarily implies that objective moral values exist.
+Contrary to both the traditional reading and some recent commentary, I argue that Mackie stays neutral on this issue -- and that he does not need to take a position on this issue to achieve his argumentative goals.

 ### Knowledge and Cancelability.

 *Synthese* 199 (1-2): 397-405.
 2021. - [Journal page](https://link.springer.com/article/10.1007/s11229-020-02663-7) - [Philpapers link](https://philpapers.org/rec/LOSKAC) - [Full text (via PhilArchive)](https://philpapers.org/archive/LOSKAC.pdf)